Uterine Fibroid Embolization at Denver Fibroids

 Treat Uterine Fibroids Without Having to Undergo Surgery

 Many women who are diagnosed with fibroids are told that they need a hysterectomy in order to permanently resolve problems associated with fibroids.
 While the removal of a woman's uterus is a viable solution to treating uterine fibroids, but it certainly is not the only one.

-Women looking to avoid a complicated surgical procedure or those who wish to possibily have children at some point in the future are often perfect candidates for the UFE procedure.
-By contacting Denver Fibroids to schedule an appointment with one of our experienced treatment specialists, you will be able to learn more about UFE and if it is truly the right option for you!
+Women looking to avoid a complicated surgical procedure or those who wish to possibly have children at some point in the future are often perfect candidates for the UFE procedure.
+Contact Denver Fibroids to meet with one of our experienced treatment specialists, you will be able to learn more about UFE and if it is truly the right option for you!